 In FY20, Park Lawn reported revenue of C$334 million (up 37% YoY) and net earnings of C$19.03 million (up 176% YoY).
 In Q2’21, the company reported strong performance metrics with revenues of C$88.43 million (up 8.5% YoY) and a net profit of C$7 million (up 7% YoY).

 Sector – Banking

 Dividend Yield – 3.70%

 Toronto Dominion is one of Canada’s oldest and most revered institutions that has been in business since the 1800s.
 Although banking is a cyclical sector due to its exposure to the company and economic cycles, institutions like TD enjoy reputational advantages that are second to none, especially since trust matters a lot in finance.
-TD also has a stellar dividend history that stretches north of 100 years, a testament to the defensive nature of its business.
+TD also has a stellar history as one of the dividend-paying stocks Canada has that stretches north of 100 years, a testament to the defensive nature of its business.
 Although COVID took its toll on the bank, it has bounced back hard with an 18.67% gain this year.

 For FY20, TD reported revenue of C$36.4 billion (down 4.29% YoY) and a net income of C$11.9 billion (up 1.95% YoY).
 In Q2’21, TD reported revenue of C$10.75 billion (up 26.8% YoY) and a net profit of C$3.55 billion (up 57.7% YoY).
 While revenues have rebounded well, the bulk of the bottom line growth came from the reversal of loan loss provisions made last year.